fabricesemti80/homelab-architecture/docs/network.md

 | 50      | PROD-CEPH    | 10.0.50.0/24   | Dedicated Storage Cluster Network           | -                                    | No Internet |
 | 80      | GUEST        | 10.0.80.0/24   | Guest Network                               | `208.67.222.222`<br>`208.67.220.220` | Isolated    |

+## Virtual Private Networks (VPNs)

+### Tailscale

+For a detailed overview of the Tailscale setup, see the [Tailscale Configuration](../tools/tailscale.md) document.

+Tailscale creates a virtual private network that connects devices directly.

+*   **DNS**: Tailscale is configured to use Quad9 as its global DNS resolver.
+For internal `krapulax.home` domains, it uses the UniFi router (`10.0.40.1`) as a split DNS resolver.

 ## Network Diagram

 ```mermaid